eventbrite/git-copy-with-history/CONTRIBUTING.md

 # Contributing

 ## How to develop with the script

-After upates to the script you will need to run the `make install` command to override your local copy with the latest.
+After updates to the script you will need to run the `make install` command to override your local copy with the latest.

 Beyond that, I have just continued to run the plugin over and over until it does what I want.